Saving Silverman: Home media

 Saving Silverman was released in two versions on home video - the PG-13 version that had been released in theaters, and the original R rated cut.
 The differences between the two versions are mostly dialogue changes and small additions to certain scenes, although two new scenes do appear, with some other scenes in the movie swapped around to compensate for the longer run time.
 A Blu-ray version was finally released through Mill Creek Entertainment on July 13, 2021, in a bare-bones package that contained no bonus features from the earlier DVD releases.
-Additionally, this format's packaging claims the film is PG-13, but actually contains the R-rated cut of the movie.
+Additionally, this format's packaging claims that the film is PG-13, but actually contains the R-rated cut of the movie.

 Reception

-Saving Silverman has a score of 18% (an average rating of 3.7 out of 10 based on 103 reviews) on review aggregator Rotten Tomatoes.
+Saving Silverman has a score of 18% (an average rating of 3.7 out of 10 based on 102 reviews) on review aggregator Rotten Tomatoes.
 Its critical consensus states, "Dragged down by a plot lacking any sense of logic and obnoxious, unsympathetic characters, this comedy is more crude and mean-spirited than funny."
 Metacritic gives it an average score of 22% based on 29 reviews, indicating "generally unfavorable reviews".

 The film opened at No. 3 at the North American box office making US$7.4 million in its opening weekend.
 The film grossed a domestic total of $19,402,030 and $26,086,706 worldwide from a $22 million budget.
 It opened behind The Wedding Planner and Hannibal, the latter of which opened at the top spot.